omniV1/AQC/Docs/Planning/InitialProposal.md

 ----

-## Team Coordination & Communication
+\newpage

+# TEAM COORDINATION & COMMUNICATION

 We believe in transparency, regular communication, and adaptability.
 Our team coordination approach ensures consistent progress and quality throughout the development process.